AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-1.md

 ## Management

 - Resource leaks occur due to Unclosed **ResourceResolver** errors in logs.
 (18488)
-- When creating a new or duplicate baseline, labels display in a random order.
+- When creating a new or duplicate baseline, labels are displayed in a random order.
 (19307)